-Best practices for loading data into Azure SQL Data Warehouse
+Best practices for loading data using Synapse SQL pool

-Recommendations and performance optimizations for loading data into Azure SQL Data Warehouse.
+In this article, you'll learn recommendations and performance optimizations for loading data using SQL pool.

 Preparing data in Azure Storage

-To minimize latency, co-locate your storage layer and your data warehouse.
+To minimize latency, colocate your storage layer and your SQL pool.

 When exporting data into an ORC File Format, you might get Java out-of-memory errors when there are large text columns.
 To work around this limitation, export only a subset of the columns.